Data Warehouse Intelligence APIs

 Before executing any API calls, ensure you have the following:

-• A Data Intelligence application created within your Gathr account.
+A Data Warehouse Intelligence application created within your Gathr account.

-• A valid Data Intelligence API Key for authentication.
+A valid Data Warehouse Intelligence API Key for authentication.

 API Access Rate Limit